National Gilbert & Sullivan Opera Company: Reception

 Sky Arts called the Gilbert & Sullivan Opera Company's performers "some of the UK's finest exponents of musical theatre".
 A review of the company's 2010 production of Iolanthe, noted, "The music was up to [the festival's] usual high standard, with the orchestra ... giving a superb and sprightly reading of the Overture and score throughout."
 Another reviewer of that production commented: With a reputation for strong casts [and] energetic delivery, traditionally fresh interpretations are brought to [the] roles. ...
 Care is always taken with the staging and lighting of these ... productions and, as with Princess Ida last year, they can match a West End show. ...
 Throughout, the chorus was outstanding.
 The Daily Telegraph "thoroughly enjoyed [the company's] spirited production" of Utopia, Limited in 2011.
 A reviewer said of their 2013 production of Princess Ida, "the performance sparkled; singing, acting, costumes, dramatic flow and orchestral playing were all splendid".

 A review of the company's 2014 tour praised the direction, choreography and conducting of The Pirates of Penzance and continued: "They are a real find with strong production values, a great orchestra and first class singing. ...
 It all looks marvellous with picture book settings and eye catching costumes plus a full and energetic cast. ...
 The chorus work is top notch, and they all come across as individuals."
 The Birmingham Mail liked the cast, costumes and "infectious" humour of the company's Iolanthe and called its production of The Mikado "superb", praising the principal cast, chorus and orchestra, but was disappointed in "the decision to make the Mikado ... a fun figure rather than a scary ruler."
 The company's Iolanthe made a Gilbert and Sullivan fan out of a sceptical reviewer.
 The Daily Express reviewer said that the company provided "glorious musical entertainment".
 The Northern Echo reviewed the 2015 tour, stating: "This company is so polished, so well-versed in the eccentricities of Gilbert and Sullivan operettas, with excellent singing voices coupled with clear diction ... and comedic skill. ...
 [A] tuneful, jolly, laugh-out-loud evening’s entertainment.
 The Manchester Evening News gave the company four out of five stars, admiring its musical and comic polish, dancing and "magnificent" chorus.

 In 2017, a reviewer praised the principals and chorus of the company's Mikado production, commenting: "This is giggle-making, girth-busting comic opera at i [sic] very best.
 Sensational singing with sumptuous scenery."
 A review of their Princess Ida was likewise effusive.
-The company's 2019 production of The Gondoliers earned a rave review that praised the principal cast and noted:
+The company's 2019 production of The Gondoliers earned a rave review that praised the principal cast and the choral sound, adding: